GLOBAL MARKETS-Growth worries grip stocks, oil markets

 NEW YORK, Oct 8 (Reuters) - An index of global equities hit a six-month low and oil prices slumped again on Wednesday, as investors reduced positions in riskier assets amid concerns about global economic growth.

-U.S. markets were little changed in choppy trading after a sharp selloff Tuesday, as market participants awaited the release of the minutes of the most recent Federal Reserve meeting.
+U.S. markets were little changed after a sharp selloff Tuesday, as market participants awaited the release of the minutes of the most recent Federal Reserve meeting later in the day.

-MSCI’s all-country world index of shares in 45 different countries fell 0.42 percent to its lowest in six months, while the pan-European FTSEurofirst 300 index ended down 0.8 percent, its lowest in nearly two months.
+MSCI’s all-country world index of shares in 45 different countries fell 0.39 percent to its lowest in six months, while the pan-European FTSEurofirst 300 index fell 0.74 percent.

-The price of oil hit a two-year low, with Brent crude oil at $91.50 after dipping below $91 a barrel earlier in the session, its lowest since June 2012.
-U.S. November crude was down at $87.44 a barrel, the lowest since April 2013.
+Oil prices slipped to two-year lows.
+Brent crude oil dipped below $91 a barrel, its lowest since June 2012.
+U.S. November crude was down at $87.12 a barrel.

 “Many people are seeing the decline in commodities to be a sign of slower world growth,” said Marc Chandler, chief global currency strategist at Brown Brothers Harriman & Co.